richardjalba/mern-ecommerce/README.md

 Back in userRoutes file, I put in a route with a POST request that triggers the authUser function.

 Then I mount this into the server.js file as app.use('/api/users', userRoutes).

+**jsonwebtoken** is made of a header, payload, and signature verification.
+All this can tell whether the user is who they say they are and can authorize for any private routes.

+I create a utils folder with a generateToken.js file.
+I import the jsonwebtoken passage and create the generateToken function that takes in an id as the payload for the token.
+So I sign(id), followed by the secret, which I put in my .env, then follow the secret with an expiration of 30 days.

+Back in the userController, every time a user logs in (which is a POST request), the backend will send back the users information along with a generated webtoken that contains the user's \_id as the payload.